What's inside an op-amp?

 Keeping this detail in mind, let’s get back to op-amps.
 As mentioned earlier, the essential building block of most differential amplifiers is the long-tailed pair; its simplest variant, drawn with n-channel MOSFETs for consistency with the earlier article, looks the following way:

 The circuit consists of a pair of voltage followers sharing a common resistor on their low side.
-Each transistor will conduct only if the voltage on its gate terminal is sufficiently higher than the voltage on the source terminal.
-In this arrangement, it will admit only as much current as needed for a voltage proportional to Vgs to build up across R2.
-In particular, if input A is higher than input B, the transistor on the right side will cut off before the one on the left.
-In this case, entire current will be ultimately sourced via the left branch of the circuit, and the output terminal will stay at Vdd.
+Each transistor will conduct only if the voltage on its gate terminal is sufficiently higher than the voltage on the source terminal (Vgs > Vth).
+Because the flow of current through the transistor causes a voltage to build up across R2, the transistor will admit only as much current as needed for the resistor voltage to reach Vin - Vth.

-At first glance, this might sound like the behavior of an op-amp, and many online sources try to pass it off as such.
-That said, the circuit has a fatal flaw: its output voltage doesn’t depend only on the difference between A and B. The current that must flow through R2 to produce a sufficient voltage drop scales in proportion to the higher of the two input voltages.
-This causes the voltage drop across R1 to fluctuate wildly.
-In fact, it can be outright impossible to distinguish between A < B and A = B.
+At first glance, this might sound like the behavior of an op-amp: we have three distinct output voltages for A < B, A = B, and A > B. Indeed, many online sources try to pass it off as a differential amplifier.
+That said, the circuit has a fatal flaw: its output voltage doesn’t depend only on the difference between A and B. To illustrate, let’s consider a scenario where A = B, but their common voltage is a bit higher — say, 6 V:

-A workaround is hinted at in the very name of the circuit: it has a “long tail” because in order for the amplifier to behave correctly, you need to maintain ample distance between the lowest permissible input voltage and the negative supply rail.
-For example, in a 12 V circuit, you will have few worries if your inputs are restricted to between 11 and 12 volts.
-This is because on both ends of this range, a significant voltage drop is created cross that R2 tail; the current through the resistor varies very little, keeping the circuit well-behaved.
+A workaround is hinted at by the name of the circuit: it’s called a “long tail” because in order for the amplifier to behave correctly, you need to maintain ample distance between the permissible input voltages and the bottom supply rail.
+For example, in a 15 V circuit, we could constrain the inputs to a range between 14 and 15 V. This way, a significant voltage drop would always be present across the “tail” resistor, and the overall current would vary only a tiny bit — making it easy to distinguish between 0%, 50%, and 100%.

 Toward a shorter-tailed pair